 Readers may recall our two previous features about gymnastics champion Kristle Lowell, a record-holding trampoline athlete with the additional challenge of Raynaud’s: World Champion Gymnast Finds Warm-Ups Among Her Biggest Challenges published on February 13, 2014, and Raynaud’s, Plus New Diagnosis, Doesn’t Deter Champion Gymnast published on August 8, 2016.

 Good news!
 Lowell returned recently from the United States Trampoline Association (USTA) National Championships with some new hardware to add to her medal collection.
-She became the first women in the USTA to land a skill called the “triple pike,” involving flipping over three times in a “piked” position.
+She became the first woman in the USTA to land a skill called the “triple pike,” involving flipping over three times in a “piked” position.

 She was named Athlete of the Year and won an award called the Nissen-Griswold Award (She was unable to lift the trophy due to her fingers’ numbness).